Part I: Python Fundamentals

 Exercise 1.2Practice

-A drilling engineer must keep the mud weight within a safe operating window --- heavy enough to prevent a kick, light enough to avoid fracturing the f...
+A drilling engineer must keep the mud weight within a safe operating window: heavy enough to prevent a kick, light enough to avoid fracturing the form...

 arrow_forward